squadracorsepolito/acmetel/README.md

 }
 ```

-### Adapter
+### Handler Stage

-The adapter is used to convert data between different formats.
-This kind of stage has an **Input Connector** and an **Output Connector**.
+An handler stage is used to convert/process an input message into an output message.
+For this reason, an handler stage has an **Input Connector** and an **Output Connector**.

 #### Cannelloni

-The `adapter.Cannelloni` is a stage that receives an `ingress.UDPData` and converts its bytes payload from [the cannelloni UDP format](https://github.com/mguentner/cannelloni/blob/master/doc/udp_format.md) into an `adapter.CANMessageBatch`.
+The `handler.Cannelloni` is a stage that receives an `message.UDPPayload` and converts its bytes payload from [the cannelloni UDP format](https://github.com/mguentner/cannelloni/blob/master/doc/udp_format.md) into an `message.RawCANMessageBatch`.
 Example:

 ```go
 func main() {